bridgetb98/Alios-Reawakened/Y TTRPG/Y300 Campaigns/Y304 Magic Gyser/Y304.1 Session Notes/Y304.1.1 PRE/Session 5 PRE.md

 ## Plot Advancements

 [[Brutus]] and [[Trigaldar]] have ‘escaped’ the temple.
 They need to figure out a way to fully get out of the [[Circle of the Everlight|Everlight]] territory.
-The plan, currently, is for them to find a stable gyser portal in the adjacent town and that way they can teleport to the [[Carcass]].
+The plan, currently, is for them to find a stable gyser portal in the adjacent town and that way they can teleport to [[The Carcass]].
 Along the way they can find the rest of the characters.
 AAAAA!

 ## Side-Plots or Twists